Sheng Pu Erh

 6041-config

-Tea farm Family-run farm with up to 300 year old trees
+Tea Farm Family-run farm in Lincang with a large population of old trees

-Terroir Banuo, Mengku, Lincang, Yunnan, China
+Terroir Banuo, Lincang, Yunnan Province, China

-Harvest Spring 2021, March/April
+Harvest Spring harvest 2018, March/April

-Cultivar Yunnan Da Ye Zhong
+Cultivar Yunnan Da Ye Zhong (large leaf); tea trees up to 300 years old (Gushu)

-Grade 93/100 P. (Sheng Pu Erh Category) – Premium
+Grade 93/100 P. (Sheng Pu Erh Category); Premium

 €10.90